-Unlike algae and moss — which, in their proper settings, are healthy, natural flora — mould is a more clear-cut problem with hazardous health effects and no aesthetic value.
+Unlike algae and moss — which, in their proper settings, are healthy, natural flora — mould is a real health risk for your family, especially black mould like what you see pictured above which is highly toxic.
 Mould is easy to spot due to its rancid smell and slimy, unattractive appearance, which is characterised by black, brown, and dark-green blotches.

 Damaged Gutters and Downpipes